Naznin22/Naznin22/README.md

 -->
 😄 Pronouns: She/Her <br>
 🔭 I’m currently learning Struts, a java framework <br>
-👯 I’m looking to collaborate on interesting beginner friendly data science projects ⚡ Fun fact: Love to watch animes!
+👯 I’m looking to collaborate on interesting beginner friendly data science projects <br>
+⚡ Fun fact: Love to watch animes!
 Wanna talk about it? <br>
 📫 How to reach me: <a> nazninhaque7622@gmail.com </a> <br>